antoineco/aco-ulyaoth/README.md

 ##Overview

-The ulyaoth module installs the Ulyaoth YUM repository on all [RHEL variants](http://en.wikipedia.org/wiki/List_of_Linux_distributions#RHEL-based) including Fedora.
+The ulyaoth module installs the Ulyaoth YUM repository on all [RHEL variants](http://en.wikipedia.org/wiki/List_of_Linux_distributions#RHEL-based) including Fedora and Amazon Linux.

 ##Module description

-The [Ulyaoth](https://www.ulyaoth.net/repository.html) repository contains up-to-date versions of some popular server programs such as Tomcat and Nginx, as well as other tools like Logstash and Kibana, packaged in the RPM-format.
+The [Ulyaoth](https://www.ulyaoth.net/) repository contains up-to-date versions of some popular server programs such as Tomcat and Nginx, as well as other tools like Logstash and Kibana, packaged in the RPM-format.
 For a list of available packages please check the project's page and [GitHub repository](https://github.com/ulyaoth/repository).

 This module is suitable for systems which use the YUM/DNF package manager, ie. RHEL variants, and for the x86_64 architecture only.